...

 • Regulatory & Audit Pressure: Frameworks like SEBI, RBI, HIPAA, and GDPR are raising the bar for uptime, availability, and data retention.
 Non-compliance not only attracts penalties but also erodes stakeholder trust.

-Backup alone is no longer sufficient – what’s needed is a cyber-resilient Backup & DR strategy.
+Backup alone is no longer sufficient – what’s needed is a cyber-resilient Backup and DR strategy.
 Let’s explore why this matters to your business.

 In today’s unpredictable digital landscape, the question isn’t “if” a disaster strikes, but “when.”
 Data loss from ransomware, hardware failure, or natural disaster can threaten business survival.